tushaarmehtaa/smartfill-extension/README.md

     - Click the SmartFill AI icon.
     - Click the "Smart Fill Form" button.
     - The extension will scan the page, analyze the fields, and fill them in based on your profile.

+4.  **Switch Themes**:
+    - Use the moon icon in the popup or settings page to toggle dark mode.

 ## Technology Stack